 - Hotel credit cards.
 If you use a particular hotel chain on every trip, you could rack up rewards for your loyalty.
 The points you earn for staying at the hotel can then be redeemed for discounts and vouchers.

 - Annual fee.
-While some rewards cards charge no ongoing annual fees, others charge higher annual fees.
+While some rewards cards don’t charge any annual fees, others may charge higher annual fees than standard cards.
 The more features the card has, the higher the fee is likely to be.

 - Earn rate.
-This refers to how many rewards points you earn per dollar spent, and generally varies from one to three points per dollar.
+This refers to how many rewards points you earn per euro spent, and generally varies.
 The earn rate lets you calculate the monetary value of your points and how much you’ll have to spend to redeem a particular reward.

 - Bonus points.
 Cards that offer bonus points to new customers can help you kickstart your rewards points.
 You may need to meet some eligibility requirements before you can claim the points (such as spending a certain amount in the first three months), so make sure to confirm these conditions before applying.

 - Limitations and restrictions.
 Most rewards cards limit the way you can earn and redeem points.
 You’ll often only be able to earn points with particular retailers or airlines.
-If the card comes with a points cap, you’ll only be able to earn up to a certain number of points.
+If the card comes with a cap on the number of points, you’ll only be able to earn up to a certain number of points.
 If you’re a big spender, this could reduce your points earning potential.
 Keep an eye out for expiration dates on your points, too.

 - Interest costs.
 Interest rates will vary from card to card.
 Comparing these in conjunction with your spending habits will help you calculate how much you’ll have to repay over time.

 - Balance transfer.
 Some rewards cards offer promotional balance transfers that allow you to repay existing debt at a lower rate.
 As balance transfers are designed to help reduce your debt, using the same card for purchases to build up points isn’t advisable.